Chain-of-Insight/pop-machine-glow/README.md

 3) Author submits create puzzle transaction with their secret answers encrypted.
 Author pays their own storage.

 ## Verification
-1) Puzzle solvers submit their answers to the PoPMG DApp which firsts tests the solution locally using the `blake2b` package.
-If the solver's answers are passing verification they can make a transaction to the Oracle contract to claim a reward (if applicable).
+1) Puzzle solvers submit their answers to the PoPMG DApp which firsts tests the solution locally using `blake2b`.
+If the solver's answers pass verification they can make a transaction to the Oracle contract to claim a reward (if rewards remain).
   - Note: rewards are computationally expensive proportionate to claim order
 2) To obtain an NFT or XTZ reward claimants verify their answers with the help of the _Hashing Contract_ _Prover_ to solve a hash puzzle in a specific order and verify or fail the claimant's proof
 	- Since the rewards hash is encrypted with rounds equal to `Rewards Quantity + 1`, the solver calls the `Prover` to generate the hashes of previous rounds